-- (2) Land use areas, approximate building locations, easements, natural features to be preserved, data concerning the number and type of residential units or commercial buildings proposed and the amount (in area) of any other uses to be built. - (3) Proposed traffic circulation, including existing public roads to be used, on-site circulation and/or approximate parking and loading. - (4) Schematic of proposed landscape and open space plan. - (5) Sketches of typical structures proposed including signage. - (6) Concept plan or narrative describing the proposed public utilities including water supply, wastewater disposal and storm drainage facilities to be constructed. - (7) The Planning Board may require that the applicant submit for review a traffic impact analysis to indicate the trip generations from the project and any potential impacts that may occur on the surrounding road network.
+(2) Land use areas, approximate building locations, easements, natural features to be preserved, data concerning the number and type of residential units or commercial buildings proposed and the amount (in area) of any other uses to be built.

+- (3) Proposed traffic circulation, including existing public roads to be used, on-site circulation and/or approximate parking and loading. - (4) Schematic of proposed landscape and open space plan. - (5) Sketches of typical structures proposed including signage. - (6) Concept plan or narrative describing the proposed public utilities including water supply, wastewater disposal and storm drainage facilities to be constructed. - (7) The Planning Board may require that the applicant submit for review a traffic impact analysis to indicate the trip generations from the project and any potential impacts that may occur on the surrounding road network.
 A traffic impact analysis shall be required whenever 100 or more cars per day are proposed to be associated with the development proposal.
 The analysis should discuss any possible mitigation measures that may be required.
 Upon review of the impact analysis, the Planning Board may require that a traffic impact study be performed with the scope of the report to be determined by the Planning Board and its engineering consultant. - (8) Project narrative.
-A narrative description of the proposed project is required, addressing its scope of operation, purpose, justification, and impact on the immediate area of influence and the town in general (school, traffic generation, population, utilities aesthetics and land use compatibility) and including necessary information so that the Planning Board can adequately evaluate the considerations detailed in (5) (a) of this subpart. - (9) The Planning Board shall review the sketch plan with the applicant and may require additional changes to the sketch plan as are deemed reasonably necessary to protect the established or permitted uses in the vicinity and to promote the orderly growth and sound development of the town pursuant to this Article.
+A narrative description of the proposed project is required, addressing its scope of operation, purpose, justificationjustification, and impact on the immediate area of influence and the town in general (school, traffic generation, population, utilities aesthetics and land use compatibility) and including necessary information so that the Planning Board can adequately evaluate the considerations detailed in (5) (a) of this subpart. - (9) The Planning Board shall review the sketch plan with the applicant and may require additional changes to the sketch plan as are deemed reasonably necessary to protect the established or permitted uses in the vicinity and to promote the orderly growth and sound development of the town pursuant to this Article.
 The Planning Board shall initiate a coordinated review as per SEQR Part 617, and unless such coordinated review identifies another non-town agency interested in being lead agency, shall take on the lead agency role for the purposes of SEQR.
-The Planning Board shall require the applicant to furnish basic site data pertaining to the boundaries of the proposed planned development, existing zoning, the topography and subsoil conditions and such preliminary plans as may be required for an understanding of the proposed development, with the petitions for the desired zoning changes.
+The Planning Board shall require the applicant to furnish basic site data pertaining to the boundaries of the proposed planned development, existing zoning, the topography and subsoil conditions and such preliminary plans as may be required for an understanding of the proposed development, with the petitions for the desired zoning changes. - (3) Large-scale planned districts shall be considered as a single parcel for the purpose of applying the regulations for yard dimensions as specified in Article III.
+Individual buildings and structures within such district need not conform to the regulations of Article III, provided that any variation from such regulations shall not be contrary to the intent of this chapter and shall conform to the standards set forth in Subsection B hereof.
+The requirements for off-street parking, loading and unloading, screening and other transitional measures shall be as specified in this chapter.
+Such requirements are minimumspecifications and may be more restrictive in accordance with the standards set forth in the following subsection.